Skip to content

 What next?
 A few recommendations from British Safety Council

-• Extend the understanding of future risks: we need more research about the risks that will emerge from changing work and how to mitigate them.
+• That Government and industry continue to research the risks that may emerge from the changing nature of work alongside how to mitigate them.